day8/re-frame-async-flow-fx/README.md

      {:when :seen :events :success-Z  :dispatch :halt}
      {:when :seen-any-of :events [:fail-X :fail-Y :fail-Z] :dispatch  (list [:fail-boot] :halt)}])
 ```
 You can almost read the `rules` as English sentences to understand what's being specified.
-But more
+Suffice
+it to say that tasks X, Y and Z will be run serially like dominoes.
+Much more complicated
-on this data structure in the Tutorial (below).
+scenarios are possible.
+But more on this data structure in the Tutorial (below).

 **Second**, write the event handler for `:boot`: